obniz/obniz/doc/websocket-ja.md

 available only i2c0

 ###  request: <a name="-request-i2c-init_master">init_master</a>
-internal pullup is available.
+internal pull-up is available.
 But, We recommend use external pull-up resistor.